Thank you for subscribing

 You’ll be sent the latest news, exclusive offers and competitions to your inbox.

-When you’re renting, you may not have the choice to install a solar system, switch to an induction cooktop or switch to a heat pump hot water system to increase your household’s energy efficiency.
-However, there are still plenty of ways to improve efficiency and reduce your energy bills.
+When you’re renting, you may not have the choice to install a solar panel system, switch to an induction cooktop or choose a heat pump hot water system to improve your household’s energy efficiency.
+However, there are still plenty of ways to increase efficiency and reduce your energy bills.

 How to make your home energy efficient as a renter